Tobago: European colonisation

-From about 1672, during the temporary British rule of 1672–1674, Tobago had a period of stability during which plantation culture began.
+From about 1672, during the temporary English rule of 1672–1674, Tobago had a period of stability during which plantation culture began.
 Sugar, cotton and indigo factories sprang up and Africans were imported by the British to work as slaves.
 The economy flourished.
 France had abandoned the island to Britain in 1763, and by 1777 Tobago was exporting great quantities of cotton, indigo, rum and sugar.

 In 1781, the French retook the island during the Invasion of Tobago.
+On 24 May 1781, the fleet of Comte de Grasse landed troops on the island under the command of General Marquis de Bouillé.
+By 2 June 1781, they had successfully gained control of the island.

 British rule and independence

 In 1814, when the island again came under British control, another phase of successful sugar-production began.
 But a severe hurricane in 1847, combined with the collapse of plantation underwriters, end of slavery in 1834 and the competition from sugar with other European countries, marked the end of the sugar trade.
-In 1889 the island became a ward of Trinidad.
+In 1889, the island became a ward of Trinidad.
 Without sugar, the islanders had to grow other crops, planting acres of limes, coconuts and cocoa and exporting their produce to Trinidad.
-In 1963 Hurricane Flora ravaged Tobago, destroying the villages and crops.
+In 1963, Hurricane Flora ravaged Tobago, destroying the villages and crops.
 A restructuring programme followed and attempts were made to diversify the economy.
 The development of a tourist industry began.

-Trinidad and Tobago obtained its independence from the British Empire in August 1962 and became a republic on 31 August 1976.
+Trinidad and Tobago obtained independence from the British Empire in August 1962 and became a republic on 31 August 1976.